 Who is it okay to steal from?

-We’re constantly bombarded with propaganda and one of the most obvious recent examples is the contrast between how the media covers different types of theft and exploitation.
+Propaganda bombards us constantly.
+One of the most obvious recent examples is the contrast between how the media covers different types of theft.
 Let’s see if we can untangle the intricate logic behind what makes it acceptable for some, but not others.
+Who’s allowed to play thief, and who is it okay to steal from?

 The Current Iteration of A.I.
 Hype

 In 2022 I got excited playing around with MidJourney, a generative A.I. tool for images.
-Since then, I’ve thought about A.I. more than I ever wanted to and want to share my thoughts here, since people keep asking about it.
+Since then, I’ve thought about A.I. more than I ever wanted to.
+I want to share my thoughts here, since people keep asking about it.

 At first, I saw the $30 I paid to MidJourney the same way I see my payments to Adobe every year to use PhotoShop: paying the makers of a tool for its use.
-After giving it more thought and research into how MidJourney and other A.I. tools are created, I realized I was paying a thief for stolen and forged creative materials.
+After more thought and research into how they created MidJourney and other A.I. tools, I realized I was paying a thief for stolen creative materials.
 I no longer use these tools and actively campaign for their regulation.

-I believe dodging or muddling accountability is one of the most attractive selling points of A.I. tech, and the people investing know it but don’t want to say it too loudly.
-We’ve seen similar policies play out in recent years as Section 230 has shaped the dismal state of social media today.
+Dodging or muddling accountability is one of the most attractive selling points of A.I. tech.
+Investors know it but don’t want to say it too loudly.
+We’ve seen similar policies play out in recent years as Section 230 shaped the dismal state of social media today.

 Art

-Some may feel I’m naive or insane for my views on art.
+Some may feel I’m naive for my views on art.
 I’m okay with that.

 Art is the purest, most valuable thing we create.
 Art’s value is unique specifically because of its inessentiality.
 We may need air, food, water, shelter, and physical connectedness for basic biological needs, but we need to create and consume art for survival of our souls.
 It may not be required for base survival, but it instills the will to live.

-As a privileged white American millennial with a reliable internet connection for most of my life, the primary threat to my survival (other than automobiles) has been a wavering will to live.
+As a privileged white American millennial with a reliable internet connection, the primary threat to my survival (other than automobiles) has been a wavering will to live.
 I’m my own apex predator.
 The ability to express myself is a huge stabilization factor.

 Scribbled crayon drawings on the refrigerator door gallery are more valuable than a large hadron collider.
-Attempting to assign it monetary value is laughably misguided.
+It’s laughably misguided to attempt assigning monetary value to it.

 Creativity for Money

-The only reason artists sell our work is because we’re forced to.
+The only reason artists sell our work is because we must.
 If I had the freedom to use my time however I pleased without needing to constantly pour cash into a ceaselessly growing leaky bucket, I’d be writing, drawing, designing, coding, making videos and games, and sharing them freely.
-Art naturally occurs for the creative human, and it finds a way to come out of us or kill us trying.
+Art naturally occurs for the creative human.
+It finds a way to come out of us or kill us trying.

 Check out these great deals on women’s denim!